amabdulr/CNWG/10-Core_Writing_Structures_ver_2_0.md

    - **Section 8**: Find one or more errors in the content using the rules of the section titled **Unordered Lists**.
 Present the output in the Output Format.
    - **Section 9**: Find one or more errors in the content using the rules of the section titled **Item-Description Lists**.
 Present the output in the Output Format.
    - **Section 10**: Find one or more errors in the content using the rules of the section titled rules for **Tables**.
 Present the output in the Output Format.
    - **Section 11**: Find one or more errors in the content using the rules of the section titled rules for **Positional References**.
 Present the output in the Output Format.
+   - **Section 12**: Find one or more errors in the content using the rules of the section titled rules for **Spelling Mistakes**.
+Present the output in the Output Format.

 ## Core Writing Structure (Chapter 10):